 How Ready are you?

 This is an important point.
 A lot of Christians are not ready when circumstances hit them.
-They are not prepared to deal with them.
-Instead, they have to go off and spend lots of time in the Word and strengthen their faith before they can face things, because they simply are not ready for the battle.
+They are not prepared to deal with challenges.
+Instead, they have to go off and spend lots of time in the Word ro strengthen their faith before they can face things, because they simply are not ready for the battle.

-Ideally, we need to learn to be people who are ready.
+Ideally, we need to learn to stay ready.
 That means we should be preparing ourselves, getting stronger in the Word of God long before the battle ever arises.

-If you are already in a battle and have not gotten ready in advance, then you need to get yourself ready as quick as possible and get strengthened up.
+If you are already in a battle and did not prepare in advance, then you need to get ready as quick as possible and strengthen up.

-Sometimes though, that makes things a lot harder.
+Not Being Ready makes things a lot Harder

-Our confidence in God is low and we are not prayed up when things arise.
+Often, when things arise, our confidence in God is low and we are not prayed up.
 We have to go and take the time to do it.
-All the time that we are trying to get ready, to get strengthened up, the battle is going on.
+All the time we are trying to get ready and strengthened up, the battle is going on.

-We are often working from a perspective of weakness, trying to get strong enough to deal with what we are going through.
+We often work from a perspective of weakness, trying to get strong enough to deal with what we are going through.

-Many people are in the situation where they have not gotten ready beforehand.
+Many people are in the situation where they have prepared beforehand.
 Therefore, when a crisis hits, they are not in a position to handle it.
 They have to throw themselves on the mercy of God and cry out for a miracle.

 Let’s take a step back to the time before the battle.

-Realise that David was able to beat Goliath because when he got to the battle, when the giant circumstance came his way, he was ready for it.
+David was able to beat Goliath because he was already ready when he got to the battle, when the giant circumstance came his way.

 1 Samuel 17:37